Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Discussion

-\textbf{t-SNE:} As shown in \Cref{result:tsne}, the synthetic samples produced by \ours demonstrate remarkable overlap with both real training and testing data, indicating their high fidelity.
-We have the same observations across all datasets, and the rest of the visualizations are in \Cref{appendix:add:tsne}.
+The synthetic samples generated by \ours exhibit remarkable overlap with real training and testing data (see \Cref{result:tsne}), indicating that the generated samples preserve similar data distribution to real data.
+Note that we obtain the same observation across all datasets, with the rest of the visualizations presented in Supplementary Material \ref{appendix:add:tsne}.

-\textbf{Runtime:} We compare the number of hours to train \ours with TimeGAN and GT-GAN.
-We used Intel Xeon Gold 6226 Processor and Nvidia GeForce 2080 RTX Ti for runtime comparison of all models.
-As indicated by \Cref{result:time and size}, \ours can produce high-fidelity synthetic samples with less training time compared to GAN-based approaches.

-\textbf{In-hospital Mortality Prediction:} As introduced in \Cref{sec:intro}, in-hospital mortality prediction is one of the most important downstream tasks utilizing EHR data \citep{sadeghi2018early, sheikhalishahi2019benchmarking}.
-To evaluate the utility of the generated EHR time series samples using \ours, we perform in-hospital mortality prediction using six ML algorithms: XGBoost (XGB) \citep{chen2016xgboost}, Random Forest (RF) \citep{breiman2001random}, AdaBoost (AB) \citep{freund1997decision}, and $\ell_1$ and $\ell_2$ regularized Logistic Regression (LR L1/L2) \citep{friedman2010regularization}.
-The prediction models are trained using synthetic samples from \ours and assessed on real testing data.
+The discriminative and predictive scores in \Cref{result:pred discri scores} suggest that the synthetic time series generated by \ours has the closest data distribution to real data compared to samples generated by other baseline methods.
+We notice that the DSPD/CSPD baseline method from a recent work does not yield good performance on EHR datasets.
+This observation can be attributed to its temporal modeling, which treats time series as discrete realizations of an underlying continuous process.
+This continuity assumption may not hold for EHR time series data, which are highly discontinuous.